shift-org/shift-docs/docs/CalVue.md

     [ if return point is "now" shouldn't need to add start to it
 * bug: there's a flash of the shift image when reloading an event page http://localhost:3080/events/59/rock-with-you

+* bikefun: lets you browse rides at a location
+* bikefun: resources page with links to external sites
+* bikefun: cal reminders

 Benefits:
 ----